-This option checks if the associated mutex of a condition variable is locked when the thread calls the pthread_cond_wait() routine.
+The set thread-check cv-wait-no-mx [on|off] checks if the associated mutex of a condition variable is locked when the thread calls the pthread_cond_wait() routine.
 The debugger transfers the execution control to the user and prints a warning message when this condition is detected.
-This check is not a POSIX.1 standard requirement for the pthread cond_wait() routine.
+This check is not a POSIX.1 standard requirement for the pthread_cond_wait() routine.
 It is an additional check provided by WDB.